 A small sliver of earth resides at the east sideyard between the concrete site wall and the neighboring retaining wall.
 Salal was a good solution for this area as it grows quickly and has a similar appearance to ivy, but doesn’t climb and stick to vertical surfaces.
 This application makes it less convenient for uninvited persons to access the sideyard from the street, but it can still be walked through for occasional maintenance.

 At the west sideyard, a 5/8” minus crushed rock base with at 3/8” minus topping was used for pathways.
 This provides an easily maintainable groundcover for foot traffic and pass through zones.

 Moving to the backyard, a row of Emerald Green Arborvitae, the classic privacy hedge, is used along the east property line.
 Planted rootball to rootball, they create an instant hedge.
 Once established, they are fast growing to provide a soft landscape screen and can eventually be trimmed to create a more architectural landscape element.

 Below the structure’s cantilever, a Sword Fern garden is used to provide a fun ‘moment’ between the house and art studio.
-This condition is appropriate for ferns as it provides a likeness to a shaded forest floor.
+This condition is appropriate for ferns as it provides a likeness to a shaded Pacific Northwest forest understory.